-Every tawk.to account automatically generates a Personal Profile page.
-It's a place on the internet for you to communicate with anyone you share the link with.
+Every tawk.to account automatically generates a personal profile page.
+It's a place on the internet where you can communicate with anyone by sharing a link.

-A great idea is to include the link to your profile page in your email signature and business cards, so customers can start a chat with you directly.
-The page will already have a chat widget installed and is set up so you can easily make a bio and share a little about yourself.
+You can include the link in your email signature and business cards, so customers can start a chat with you directly.
+The page already has a widget added and is set up so you can easily make a bio and share a little bit about yourself.

-To make any changes to how the widget behaves on your Personal Profile page, make your way over to your Profile Icon in the top right-hand corner of the Dashboard and click the image.
-This will open a menu with options for changing how you experience the Dashboard and how your interactions with others will appear to them.
-To change your settings click the Edit Profile option form the menu.
+To make any changes to the widget on your profile page, make your way over to your Profile Icon in the lower-left corner of the dashboard and click the image.
+This will open a menu with options for changing how you experience the dashboard and how your interactions with others will appear to them.
+To change your settings, select Edit Profile in the popup menu.

 To make visual changes to the appearance of the widget and manage the greetings, click Edit Content under the Widget Content heading.

-This will open a new window that allows complete customization of all the content displayed as part of your chat widget, including changing the language.
-The chat widget on the right side of the screen shows how the widget will appear to visitors if you save the changes you've made while editing the widget content.
+This will open a new window allowing complete customization of the content displayed in your widget, including your choice of language.
+The widget on the right side of the screen shows how the widget will appear to visitors if you save the changes you've made while editing the widget content.

-When a visitor interacts with the chat widget on your site it can be in one of three states.
-You can customize the content for each of theses and also the Pre chat Form.
+When a visitor interacts with the widget on your site, it can be in one of three states: Online, Away, and Offline.
+In addition to customizing the Pre-Chat Form, you can customize the content for each of these states with widget cards.

-The Scheduler will automatically switch your widget to offline according to your schedule so you never have to worry about forgetting to log out of your account.
+The Scheduler automatically switches your widget offline according to your schedule, so you never have to worry about forgetting to log out of your account.
 If you're not online when your widget is scheduled to be online, the widget will instead stay offline.

 To set your schedule, click the Advanced button on the Profile Widget page to open the Widget Scheduler window.

-If your scheduler is off, you'll be prompted to enable it before you can continue, if you're just experimenting don't worry as you changes won't be applied until you click the green Save button within the schedular itself.
+If your scheduler is inactive, you'll be prompted to enable it before you can continue, if you're just experimenting don't worry.
+Your changes won't be applied until you click the green Save button within the scheduler itself.

-Once you've opened the Widget Scheduler window, check you have the correct time zone and switch on any days you want the chat widget to be online by toggling the switch under each day.
+Once you've opened the Widget Scheduler window, check to make sure you have the correct time zone and switch on any days you want the widget to be online by toggling the switch under each day.

-Once a day is activated, you'll see a line representing the 24 hours of the day made up of gray and green sections.
-Gray areas on the timeline mean the widget will be set to offline mode, during the green sections the chat widget will be online.
+Once a day is activated, you'll see a line made up of gray and green sections representing the 24 hours of the day.
+Gray areas on the timeline show when the widget will be in offline mode.
+The green sections show when the widget will be online.

-If you need to break the day up into multiple sections to take a break you can add another timeline for the same day by clicking the blue + Add New button.
-If you're in a chat while the time changes to a time scheduled to be turned off, you'll still be able to continue the conversation.
+If you need to break the day up into multiple sections to take a break, you can add another timeline for the same day by clicking the blue + Add New button.
+If you're still in a chat when the time is scheduled to be turned off, you'll be able to continue the conversation.

 You'll need to save the changes you've made and switch the Enable Scheduler button on before any of the changes you've made will take effect.

-Online privacy is an important issue and in certain places around the world, the laws are very different.
-The Consent Form gives you an option to advise visitors of their rights and offer them a chance to consent before entering a chat.
+Online privacy is an important issue and privacy laws vary from country to country.
+The Consent Form section in your Dashboard gives you options for advising visitors of their rights and offering them a chance to consent before entering a chat.

 To customize the Consent Form, click the Edit Content button on the Profile Widget page.

-This will open a new window and give you access to the Widget Consent Form where you can customize the content of the form.
+This opens a new window where you can modify the content of the form.

 You can manage how the widget acts on your Personal Profile page by making changes to the Widget Behavior section on the Profile Widget page.

-Hide estimated wait time allows you to either share or hide a wait time based on your previous chat answering times with visitors in chat.
-This can be handy for setting expectations in peak times if you're answering all by yourself.
+Hide estimated wait time allows you to either share or hide a wait time based on your previous chat answering times with visitors.
+This can be handy for setting expectations at peak times.

-Disable message preview allows you to get a sneak peek at what the visitor is writing before they send the message.
+Disable message preview controls the feature allowing you to get a sneak peek at what the visitor is writing before they send the message.
 Seeing what a visitor is writing as they type can make it easier to respond.

-Disable agent typing notification shows the visitor that you're responding to them before the message is sent.
-It's can be nice to know when someone is actively writing a response, especially with long, complicated answers.
+Disable agent typing notification allows you to show or not show the visitor that you're responding to them before the message is sent.
+It can be nice to know when someone is actively writing a response, especially with long, complicated answers.

-Hide widget on load will make the chat widget invisible when a visitor navigates to your page.
+Hide widget on load makes the widget invisible when a visitor navigates to your page.
 This is really only useful if you're just using the page as a bio and don't want to chat.

-Hide widget on mobile changes the widget to only be accessible to visitors if they are viewing your page via a desktop browser.
-If you prefer to hide the chat widget from mobile visitors you can do so by enabling this option, although be aware, this is likely to decrease the number of incoming chats.
+Hide widget on mobile makes the widget accessible to visitors only if they are viewing your page via a desktop browser.
+If you prefer to hide the widget from mobile visitors, you can do so by enabling this option.
+Be aware, however, that this is likely to decrease the number of incoming chats.

-Disable emoji selection will stop your visitors from being able to insert an emoji from the list of available options next to the text input area of the chat.
+Disable emoji selection stops your visitors from being able to insert an emoji from the list of available options next to the text input area of the chat.

-Disable file upload stops visitors from being able to upload and send files through the chat widget.
-Sending files via chat can be handy but if you tend to receive unwelcome files from your visitors, this option can put a stop to it.
+Disable file upload stops visitors from being able to upload and send files through the widget.
+Sending files via chat can be handy.
+However, if you tend to receive unwelcomed files from your visitors, this option can put a stop to it.